Developer(s) – Capcom

 Gameplay – 7/10

-The game is a traditional 2D side scroller, which were commonplace at the time.
+The game is a traditional 2D side scroller, which was commonplace at the time.
 Players are required to adapt to the structure of each level in order to get around as best as they can; similar to the Lion King video game, but with a great element of challenge in my opinion.
-Shinji Mikami stated that the reason why he thought the Mega Drive port to be better was because of the fact that Aladdin wields a sword, but in my opinion, not only does the lack of a weapon make for a heightened sense of challenge, but it also better adheres to Aladdin’s character in the film, since he likes to improvise.
+Shinji Mikami stated that the reason why he thought the Mega Drive port to be better was because of the fact that Aladdin wields a sword, but in my opinion, not only does the lack of a weapon make for a heightened sense of challenge but it also better adheres to Aladdin’s character in the film, since he likes to improvise.

 Controls – 10/10

 There are no issues with the games controls whatsoever.
-Its actually quite interesting to witness how well the developers were able to modify the 2D platforming formula by giving Aladdin so many different acrobatic abilities in order to over come all the different obstacles in each level.
+It’s actually quite interesting to witness how well the developers were able to modify the 2D platforming formula by giving Aladdin so many different acrobatic abilities in order to overcome all the different obstacles in each level.
 The level whereby this factor is at its most prominent is in the Cave of Wonders, with the player having to make very careful precision jumps over narrow rock and skipping stones.

 Lifespan – 5/10